loopdash/loopdash/src/glossary/gpl.md

 title: GPL - Loopdash
 h1: GPL
 h2: What does it mean?
-summary: The GPL is a software license that allows developers to freely modify and distribute WordPress code, as long as they also release their modifications under the same license.
+description: The GPL is a software license that allows developers to freely modify and distribute WordPress code, as long as they also release their modifications under the same license.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly